dsdcapis/full-truckload/CONTRIBUTING.md

 # Contributing to Full Truckload APIs (WIP)

-If you would like to contribute to this project
+The following sections describe how to contribute to this repository.

 ## Using GitHub Discussions

 We use GitHub discussions to facilitate conversations related to the project.
-If you have ideas that may not be fully fleshed out, start with discussions to begin the conversation with [Digital Standards Development Council (DSDC)] members.
+If you have ideas that may not be fully fleshed out, start with discussions to begin the conversation with Digital Standards Development Council (DSDC) members.
 A member can answer your questions or guide you to next steps if you would like to get involved.

 ## Using GitHub Issues